-The principle of embodiment has been defended many times in the literature, e.g., (Varela, Thompson, & Rosch 1991; Brooks & Stein 1994; Brooks et al. 1999; Clark 1997; Pfeifer & Scheier 1999; Gibbs 2006).
+The principle of embodiment has been defended many times in the literature, e.g., [10]-[15].
 It seems that at least in robotics there is a consensus that this principle must be followed.
-After all, there aren't any robots without bodies.
+After all, there are not any robots without bodies.

-Most of the arguments in favor of the embodiment principle that have been put forward by roboticists, however, are about justifying this principle to its opponents (e.g., (Brooks & Stein 1994) and (Brooks et al. 1999)).
+Most of the arguments in favor of the embodiment principle that have been put forward by roboticists, however, are about justifying this principle to its opponents (e.g., [11] and [12]).
 The reasons for this are historical.
-The early AI systems (or as Brooks calls them Good Old Fashioned AI - GOFAI) were disembodied and consisted of learning algorithms that manipulated data in the computer's memory without the need to interact with the external world.
+The early AI systems, or as Brooks calls them Good Old Fashioned AI (GOFAI), were disembodied and their learning algorithms manipulated data in the computer's memory without the need to interact with the external world.
 The creators of these early AI systems believed that a body is not strictly required as the AI system could consist of just pure code, which can still learn and perform intelligently.
 This reasoning is flawed, however, for the following reason: code cannot be executed in a vacuum.
 The CPU, the memory bus, and the hard disk play the role of the body.
-While the code does not make this assumption it is implicitly made for it by the compiler which must know how to translate the code into the machine language of the target platform.
+While the code does not make this assumption it is implicitly made for it by the compiler which must know how to translate the code into the target machine language.

 As a result of this historic debate most of the arguments in favor of embodiment miss the main point.
 The debate should not be about whether or not to embrace the principle of embodiment.
 Instead, the debate should be about the different ways that can be used to program truly embodied robots.
-Gibbs makes a similar observation about the current state of the art in AI and robotics: "Despite embracing both embodiment and situatedness in designing enactive robots, most systems fail to capture the way bodily mechanisms are truly embedded in their environments."(Gibbs 2006, p.
-73).
+Gibbs makes a similar observation about the current state of the art in AI and robotics: "Despite embracing both embodiment and situatedness in designing enactive robots, most systems fail to capture the way bodily mechanisms are truly embedded in their environments" [15, p.
+73].

 Some of the arguments used to justify the embodiment principle can easily be explained from the point of view of the verification principle.
 Nevertheless, the connection between the two has not been made explicit so far.
-Instead of rehashing the debate in favor of embodiment - which has been argued very eloquently by others, e.g., (Varela, Thompson, & Rosch 1991; Gibbs 2006) - I am only going to focus on a slightly different interpretation of embodiment in light of the verification principle.
+Instead of rehashing the debate in favor of embodiment, which has been argued very eloquently by others, e.g., [10], [15], I am only going to focus on a slightly different interpretation of embodiment in light of the verification principle.

 In my opinion, most arguments in favor of the embodiment principle make a distinction between the body and the world and treat the body as something special.
 In other words, they make the body/world boundary explicit.
 This distinction, however, is artificial.
 The only reason why the body may seem special is because the body is the most consistent, the most predictable, and the most verifiable part of the environment.
-Other that that, there should be no difference between the body and the external world.
-To the brain the body may seem special but that is just because "the brain is the body's captive audience" (Demasio 1994, p.
-160).
+Other than that, there should be no difference between the body and the external world.
+To the brain, the body may seem special, but that is just because "the brain is the body's captive audience" [16, p.
+160].
 In other words, the body is always there and we can't run away from it.

 According to the new interpretation of the embodiment principle described here, the body is still required for the sake of verification.
-However, the verification principle must also be applicable to the properties of the body.
-That is to say, the properties of the body must be autonomously verifiable as well.
+However, the verification principle must also be applicable to the properties of the body, i.e., the properties of the body must be autonomously verifiable as well.
 Therefore, the learning and exploration principles that the robot uses to explore the external world must be the same as the ones that it uses to explore the properties of its own body.